saifkheraj/d_s/operationsresearch/MMM/README.md

 | **β (Beta)**  | Memory           | Time    | How long people remember ads after seeing them.     |
 | **α (Alpha)** | Reach Efficiency | Spend   | How quickly new spending stops bringing new buyers. |

->  Example: During Ramadan, McDonald’s ads keep working (β), but extra airtime adds fewer new buyers (α).
+>  Example: During Ramadan, McDonald's ads keep working (β), but extra airtime adds fewer new buyers (α).

+---

+### Important Notes on Parameters

-- Beta (adstock/memory decay) is about timing, not individuals.
+- **Beta (adstock/memory decay)** is about timing, not individuals.
 It's saying: "A marketing exposure in week 1 still has some effect in week 2, week 3, etc." It doesn't matter if it's the same person seeing the ad again or a new person—beta is modeling the aggregate carryover effect of the campaign dollars spent.
 It's purely about how long the impact of that spend lingers.

-- Alpha (diminishing returns) is about scale/saturation, also not tied to unique vs. repeat individuals specifically.
+- **Alpha (diminishing returns)** is about scale/saturation, also not tied to unique vs. repeat individuals specifically.
 It's saying: "When I increase my total spend in a given period, each incremental dollar is less efficient."
 This happens for many reasons—you might be reaching the same people repeatedly, you might be hitting less relevant audience segments, ad fatigue, etc. But alpha is an aggregate effect across your entire audience and spending level in that period.

 So neither parameter is explicitly modeling "unique individuals" in the way you're thinking.
 Both are aggregate effects:

 - Beta = carryover of spend effects across time periods
 - Alpha = efficiency loss as you increase spend in a single period

+---

 #  Modeling Multiple Media Channels in Marketing Mix Models (MMM)